fenago/puppet-course/advanced/md/Lab_1.md

 #### Idempotency

-A key concept of Puppet is that the state of the system[]{#id325458844 .indexterm} when a manifest is applied to a node cannot affect the outcome of the Puppet run.
+A key concept of Puppet is that the state of the system when a manifest is applied to a node cannot affect the outcome of the Puppet run.
 In other words, at the end of the Puppet run (if the run was successful), the system will be in a known state and any further application of the manifest will result in a system that is in